donovan-h-parks/CompareM/README.md

 <b>[This project is in active development and not currently recommended for public use.]</b>

 CompareM is a comparative genomics toolbox.
-It provides statistics across groups of genomes (e.g., amino acid identity; core, dispensible, and unique gene sets) and for individual genomes (e.g., GC content, coding density).
-Emphasis has been placed on providing parallelized implementations for calculating statistics in order to allow scalability to tens of thousands of genomes.
+It provides statistics across groups of genomes (e.g., amino acid identity; core, dispensible, and unique gene sets) and for individual genomes (e.g., GC content, coding density, codon usage).
+Emphasis has been placed on providing parallelized implementations in order to allow scalability to thousands of genomes.
 The functionality currently planned is:

 <i>Comparative genomic statistics:</i>
 * average amino acid identity (AAI) between genomes